ebrahimebrahim/knock-the-rock/README.md

 Then run the script `make.sh` in the repository.

-Version string and dev/release setting is done directly in `ktr/Globals.gd`.
+Version string is done in `ktr/version_number.txt` and dev/release state is set in `ktr/Globals.gd`